miciek/miciek.github.io/_posts/2016-05-11-reactive-ui-by-example.md

 In order to achieve sanity, we need to stop focusing on individual events and start thinking about streams of events.
 When the smallest notion we have is a stream, we can declaratively define what happens when something appears in this stream.
 We can transform our streams using map & filter functions.
 We can combine our streams using merge & combine functions.

 ## Enough!
 Enter Snake!
 Let's create a web Snake game.
 This won't take long, I promise.
 About 100 lines of code and we are done!
-If you want to follow the steps that I am describing here, please checkout the [the empty snake project](https://github.com/miciek/web-snake-react-bacon/tree/workshop-init) and develop the game while you are reading!
+If you want to follow the steps that I am describing here, please checkout the [the snake project](https://github.com/miciek/web-snake-react-bacon/tree/c20f6102f1485a289cec78ba3c6cc40800bb7158), remove the `Vector.jsx`, `Board.jsx` and `SnakeGame.jsx` files and develop the game while you are reading!

 ### Vector
 In order to do anything productive, we need to create a Vector class which will hold our 2D positions and sizes.